-COUNT TWO STRICT LIABILITY (DEFECTIVE MANUFACTURE)
+COUNT TWO AS TO BEST BUY CO., INC. STRICT LIABILITY (DEFECTIVE MANUFACTURE)

-- 36. Plaintiff incorporates by reference all other paragraphs of this Complaint as if fully set forth herein, and further alleges: - 37.
-Defendant is the designer, manufacturer, seller, distributor, marketer, and supplier of the subject pressure cooker, which was defectively manufactured. - 38.
-Defendant's product deviated from the manufacturing and design specifications, formulae, performance standards and from otherwise identical units of this product type. - 39.
-The subject pressure cooker did not operate in accordance with performance standards to prevent the lid from being rotated while the unit was still pressurized. - 40.
-The subject pressure cooker was unreasonably dangerous due to the pressure cooker's lid being able to be rotated and opened while the pressure cooker was still under pressure, during the normal, directed use of the pressure cooker, allowing its scalding hot contents to be forcefully ejected from the pressure cooker and onto Plaintiff. - 41.
-At the time the subject pressure cooker was manufactured, marketed, distributed and sold by the Defendant; it was defective, unsafe, and unreasonably dangerous for its intended and foreseeable use(s) by consumers, including Plaintiff, due to these manufacturing defects or omissions by Defendant.
+- 38. Plaintiff incorporates by reference all other paragraphs of this Complaint as if fully set forth herein, and further alleges: - 39.
+Defendant is the designers, sellers, distributors, marketers, and suppliers of the subject pressure cooker, which was defectively manufactured. - 40.
+Defendants' product deviated from the manufacturing and design specifications, formulae, performance standards and from otherwise identical units of this product type. - 41.
+The subject pressure cooker did not operate in accordance with performance standards to prevent the lid from being rotated while the unit was still pressurized. - 42.
+The subject pressure cooker was unreasonably dangerous due to the pressure cooker's lid being able to be rotated and opened while the pressure cooker was still under pressure, during the normal, directed use of the pressure cooker, allowing its scalding hot contents to be forcefully ejected from the pressure cooker and onto the Plaintiff. - 43.
+At the time the subject pressure cooker was manufactured, marketed, distributed and sold by the Defendant; it was defective, unsafe, and unreasonably dangerous for its intended and foreseeable use(s) by consumers, including Plaintiff, due to these manufacturing defects or omissions by Defendants.

-- 42. The manufacturing defects allowed the pressure cooker's lid to be able to be rotated and opened while the pressure cooker was still under pressure, during the normal, directed use of the pressure cooker, allowing its scalding hot contents to be forcefully ejected from the pressure cooker and onto Plaintiff. - 43.
-Defendant failed to conduct adequate safety testing and inspection of the subject pressure cooker. - 44.
-The subject pressure cooker was expected to reach and did reach the intended consumers, including Plaintiff, without substantial change in the condition in which it was sold. - 45.
-A reasonable consumer, including Plaintiff, would not have reason to expect that the subject pressure cooker would retain pressure despite the appearance that all pressure had been released, would not be able detect any such defect, and would not have any knowledge as to how to prevent such an incident occurring. - 46.
-The subject pressure cooker was expected to reach and did reach the intended consumers, including Plaintiff, without substantial change in the condition in which it was sold. - 47.
-Plaintiff did not misuse or materially alter the subject pressure cooker and is unaware as to how she could have avoided the incident. - 48.
-The subject pressure cooker was defective at the time of its design, and such defects and risks of harm outweighed the utilities and/or benefits of its design. - 49.
-At the time it was sold, Defendant knew or should have known that their pressure cookers possessed defects that pose a serious safety risk to Plaintiff and the public.

-50. As a direct and proximate result of the design defects contained within the subject pressure cooker, Plaintiff suffered and continues to suffer injuries and damages, for which the Defendant in this case is liable.
+- 44. The manufacturing defects allowed the pressure cooker's lid to be able to be rotated and opened while the pressure cooker was still under pressure, during the normal, directed use of the pressure cooker, allowing its scalding hot contents to be forcefully ejected from the pressure cooker and onto the Plaintiff. - 45.
+Defendant failed to conduct adequate safety testing and inspections of the subject pressure cooker. - 46.
+The subject pressure cooker was expected to reach and did reach the intended consumers, including the Plaintiff, without substantial change in the condition in which it was sold. - 47.
+A reasonable consumer, including Plaintiff, would not have reason to expect that the subject pressure cooker would retain pressure despite the appearance that all pressure had been released, would not be able detect any such defect, and would not have any knowledge as to how to prevent such an incident occurring. - 48.
+Plaintiff did not misuse or materially alter the subject pressure cooker and is unaware as to how she could have avoided the incident. - 49.
+At the time it was sold, Defendant knew or should have known that their pressure cookers possessed defects that pose a serious safety risk to Plaintiff and the public. - 50.
+As a direct and proximate result of the defects contained within the subject pressure cooker, the Plaintiff suffered and continues to suffer injuries and damages, for which the Defendant in this case is liable.